IIIF/website/source/event/2019/goettingen/wednesday.md

 page: wednesday
 ---

 This is the agenda for Wednesday the 26th of June, the first full day of the conference.

-{: class="alert"}
-Please note this a draft program and locations and times of presentations may change.
+To register for the conference please see the [main registration page][registration].

 <table class="api-table">
   <thead>